towersvault/shinpokered/README.md

 Attack animations are colored according to type during Gameboy Color play.
 Yellow's audio engine is backported for stereo sound support.

 New options that can be toggled!
-- Hit SELECT on the options screen to cycle through the audio output types.
+Hit SELECT on the options screen to see an extra options menu.
+- Cycle through audio types.
 - Playing in GBC mode on a backlit LCD screen?
-Press SELECT at the copyright screen to activate color correction.
+  - Press SELECT at the copyright screen to activate color correction.
-- Experimental 60FPS Mode: Place the cursor over CANCEL in the options screen and toggle by pressing LEFT or RIGHT.
-- Zero-Delay Text: Text with zero frame delay can be toggled in the options menu; press LEFT with the cursor on FAST.
-- Hard Mode: With the cursor in BATTLE STYLE, press RIGHT to toggle hard mode on/off (LEFT will not toggle).
-- Deactivate Intelligent Trainer Switching: With the cursor in TEXT SPEED, press A to toggle this option.
+  - Or activate it in the extra menu
+- Experimental 60FPS Mode
+- Zero-Delay Text
+- Hard Mode
+- AI Trainer Switching

 The hard mode option increases difficulty by making the stats of trainer pokemon more on your level.
 It also doubles the effect of the X-stat items that AI trainers are fond of.